oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 ## Learn More

 * Refer to the [Managing Plugins with Oracle Cloud Agent](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/manage-plugins.htm#console).
-* Refer to the [Installing a Management Agent](https://docs.oracle.com/en-us/iaas/jms/doc/management-agent-chapter.html#GUID-FFC4FD17-B48A-46F2-A77F-7367CF6458F0).
+* Refer to the [Installing a Management Agent](https://docs.oracle.com/en-us/iaas/jms/doc/installing-management-agent.html).
 It has details of installation of Management Agent on various Operating Systems.
-* Refer to the [Viewing a Java Runtime](https://docs.oracle.com/en-us/iaas/jms/doc/fleet-views.html#GUID-F57179D9-C736-4058-B381-9ECAC776895F) for details of all the field shown in Java Runtime table.

 ## Acknowledgements